1x6/xenylist/README.md

 # xenylist

-A self-hosted anime/manga tracker.

-Made this because AniList's mods continued banning me, and I couldn't cope with MyAnimeList's slow servers & outdated UI.
+A self-hosted anime/manga tracker that allows you to track your anime/manga on your desktop.
+It was created as an alternative to AniList and MyAnimeList because of their slow servers and outdated UI.

-## Features:
+## Features

-- Track Anime/Manga on your desktop
+- Track anime/manga on your desktop
-- List editing, filters
+- List editing and filtering
-- Importing list from AniList
+- Importing lists from AniList
-- Lightweight, easy to set up
+- Lightweight and easy to set up
-- Open source
+- Open-source

 ## Images
 <img src="https://user-images.githubusercontent.com/44981148/189462374-8232d4dc-8689-4af5-8134-7e4e480bcf15.png" />